 Before the pandemic, digital transformation had been a slow burner with incremental evolutions.
-With recession 2023 looming, and health systems across the world at breaking point, more gas on is thrown on the digital fire across all sectors.
+Now with a looming recession in 2023, and health systems across the world at breaking point, more gas on is thrown on the digital fire across all sectors.
 Digital evolution holds the key to answering the questions posed to digital leaders in healthcare.
 Here we discuss top Health Technology Trends for 2023.

 All industries have been forced to take a look at themselves and their processes, but few with the consequences facing healthcare.
 The transformation being enacted by medical professionals is an ongoing lesson to all others.
 For all of the tenable benefits of digital transformation, the biggest thing most people need in their work and life is time.
 Now is the time for the Healthcare industry to truly transform digitally.
 Aging, outdated infrastructures, and roundly condemned care efficiency see broken processes not working smoothly for caregivers or patients.
 However, digital solutions are countering the long-held headaches.